 Studies have shown that positive reinforcement is better than punishment at preventing future antisocial behavior (NICE, 2013).
 Mental health professionals approach antisocial behavior with strategies aimed at identification and prevention.
 This includes outpatient therapies like cognitive behavioral therapy (CBT) (Shepherd, 2003).

 CBT is a series of mental exercises that aid in identifying unhelpful thoughts, values, images of self and others, and personally held beliefs that influence the way we see the world and behave within it.
-The tool helps us create alternative trains of thought that better align with our positive values and beliefs we can use in moments of stress.
-For access to CBT, click here.
+The tool helps us create alternative trains of thought that better align with our positive or neutral values and beliefs we can use in moments of stress.
+For access to CBT methodologies, click here.

-CBT is often combined with training on moral reasoning strategies, social skills development, and aggression and anger management strategies.
+CBT for antisocial behaviors is often combined with training on moral reasoning strategies, social skills development, and aggression and anger management techniques.
 Positive long term outcomes are attainable.
 Practicing prosocial behaviors in a home or community environment works to reinforce the mental effort (Armelius, 2007).

 Residential treatment at an institution may be required to prevent harm to others.
 However, the influence of peer behavior on those with antisocial behavior appears to exaggerate negative outcomes that may overshadow treatment progress.
 Associating with antisocial peers in residential treatment centers can increase such behaviors (Armelius, 2007).